Advanced Recovery

 How EB02 Therapy Works

 EB02 stands for Extracorporeal Blood Oxygenation and Ozonation.
-The name tells you exactly what it does: it treats your blood outside your body (extracorporeal) using a combination of medical-grade oxygen and ozone.
+The name tells you exactly what it does: it processes blood outside the body (extracorporeal) using a combination of medical-grade oxygen and ozone.

 Here's the process: